Marmen, a family story

 Marmen enters and thrives in the American market, it extends its expertise to new markets including, among others, steam turbines.

 Continuing its progression on American soil, Marmen adds general fabrication to its range of services.
-Its manufacturing know-how allows it access to the gas turbine, generator and oil and gas markets.
-Going forward, the company offers an all-in-one service.
+Its manufacturing know-how allows the company to access the gas turbine, generator and oil and gas markets.
+Going forward, Marmen offers an all-in-one service.

 Marmen begins its activities in the wind energy sector by building specific facilities for the fabrication of towers in Trois-Rivières.